rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.0.txt

 - consistent naming of connections and channels across rabbitmqctl and the management plugin
 - file descriptor statistics added to "rabbitmqctl status"
+- more robustness if rabbitmq-plugins cannot parse the enabled plugins file
+- don't start external cpu_sup process; we don't need it

 performance improvements
 - consuming has smarter flow control, leading to performance improvements in